 The first review of my book, The Transformative Mind: Expanding Vygotsky’s Approach to Development and Learning (Cambridge University Press, 2016) just came out – see Thomas Bidell, The Transformative Turn in Sociocultural Theory.
 Human Development 2017; 60:55–59.
-It will be posted on www.academia.edu and researchgate.edu
+See also reviews by Bonnie Nardi in Mind, Culture and Activity and by Michalis Kontopodis in Pedagogy, Culture and Society.
+They will be posted on www.academia.edu and researchgate.edu

 Check out the Pre-conference workshop, August 28th 2017, in Quebec (Canada) at the Congress of the International Society for Cultural-Historical and Activity Research (ISCAR), Research with Transformative Agendas: Increasing Equality in Education and Beyond

 This workshop offers opportunities to critically examine how theory and research can push the boundaries to centrally integrate transformative agendas premised on ideals of equality and social justice.
 Taking on and expanding upon Vygotsky’s passionate commitment to equality, the directions to be examined are focused on inserting activism into the key considerations about human development and education at the intersection of theory, methodology, research, and practice.
 This opens up the space for dialogue and collaboration among culturalhistorical, sociocultural, and activity scholarship on the one hand, and critical approaches in ethnography, pedagogy, work studies, and Critical Race Theory, on the other.
 The notions of objectivity, validity, warrants for knowledge, and researchers’ standpoints, as these can be premised on non-neutral ideals of equality and justice, will be explored.
 The overarching goal is to discuss how to move forward in conducting research that takes on an active role in the world in turmoil and crisis where neutrality is not an option.